-The concept of BAIL is not new but certainly is not considered by many when starting, reopening or reevaluating their business idea or opportunity.
+The concept of BAIL is not new but certainly is not considered by many when starting, reopening, or reevaluating their business idea or opportunity.
 It is a concept of partnership in which the business owner surrounds him or herself with a select group of individuals who will offer advice and guidance during the formation or evolution of the business idea.
-This paper is a short introduction to the BAIL concept for the small and medium sized businesses.
+This paper is a short introduction to the BAIL concept for small and medium-sized businesses.

 B – Banker